Single-step Diffusion for Image Compression at Ultra-Low Bitrates: Experiments

 \subsection{Comparisons with State-of-the-art methods}

-\paragraph{Quantitaive Results} We compare our proposed method, DiffO, with several representative codecs under ultra-low bitrate settings, including BPG~\cite{bpg}, ELIC~\cite{elic}, HiFiC~\cite{hific}, MS-ILLM~\cite{msillm}, CDC~\cite{cdc}, and DiffEIC~\cite{diffeic}.
-Fig.~\ref{fig:5} shows the rate-distortion (RD) curves using LPIPS~\cite{lpips} and DISTS~\cite{dists} as perceptual quality metrics on the Kodak and CLIC2020 datasets.
-Our method consistently outperforms all baselines across different bitrates, achieving noticeably better perceptual scores.
-For completeness, comparisons on traditional distortion metrics such as PSNR and MS-SSIM~\cite{ms-ssim} are provided in the supplementary material. \paragraph{Qualitative Results} Fig.~\ref{fig:1} and Fig.~\ref{fig:6} provide visual comparisons of reconstructed images.
+\paragraph{Quantitative Results} Fig.~\ref{fig:6} shows the rate-distortion (RD) curves using LPIPS and DISTS as perceptual quality metrics on the Kodak and CLIC2020 datasets.
+Our method consistently outperforms all baselines at ultra-low bitrates ($<$0.05 bpp), delivering substantially better perceptual scores.
+Across other bitrate ranges, we also achieve comparable perceptual quality with other baseline methods.
+Comparisons on traditional distortion metrics such as PSNR and MS-SSIM~\cite{ms-ssim} are provided in the Fig.~\ref{fig:psnr_msssim}.

+\paragraph{Qualitative Results} Fig.~\ref{fig:fig1} and Fig.~\ref{fig:7} provide visual comparisons of reconstructed images.
 VAE-based methods such as ELIC tend to produce overly smoothed results, often losing fine textures and edge details.
-In contrast, when compared to MS-ILLM (GAN-based), DiffEIC, and our method DiffO (both diffusion-based), DiffO yields images more faithful to the original, preserving richer structural and perceptual content, even at lower or similar bitrates.
+In contrast, when compared to MS-ILLM (GAN-based), DiffEIC, and our method (both diffusion-based) yields images more faithful to the original, preserving richer structural and perceptual content, even at lower or similar bitrates. \paragraph{Complexity Analysis} Table~\ref{tab:bd_time} reports the BD-Rate~\cite{bd-rate} and the encoding/decoding times of each method.
+Our method achieves the lowest BD-Rate in LPIPS and the second lowest in DISTS, indicating better rate-distortion efficiency.
+Moreover, compared to the previous diffusion-based method DiffEIC, and our method achieves over 50$\times$ faster decoding speed, demonstrating the effectiveness of our single-step denoising framework in practical deployment scenarios.